 The crew are very cosmopolitan - Filipino waiters, Goan sailors, Eastern European officers, Swedish Vikings on the sports team.
 It's their job to entertain us at night as well as look after us during the day.
 They deliver an amateur variety package, including comedy sketches and a fashion show, involving a surf board.
 The passengers are mostly retired Americans.
 Others are English, French, German, I'm the only single on board.

-Les Saintes are weeny islands that are part of Guadeloupe.
+Les Saintes are nine weeny islands (two are inhabited), which are part of Guadeloupe.
 They are very green and very hilly.
-Today's beach is Anse Crawen; there is a log to perch on, plenty of sand flies and some reasonable snorkelling round the headland.
-As on most cruise ships there's no shortage of food.
+Today's beach is Anse Crawen, on the quietest part of Terre-de-Haut Island, There is a log to perch on, plenty of sand flies and some reasonable snorkelling round the headland.
+As on most cruise ships, there's no shortage of food.
 There are always snacks available and you can order what you like from the dinner menu.
-Tonight I have three main courses.
+Tonight, I have three main courses.

 First of all, I'm famous.
 There was a trivia quiz last night where you had to run up and beat a drum.
 As most of the questions were geographical I won fairly easily, seeing off the French and the Germans.
 So today everyone is congratulating me.
 That wouldn't have happened in the UK, where I would have been ostracised as a ‘know all.’

-Alongside the beach is possibly the world's smallest and scariest airport.
-The air taxis come in over the road that runs across the top of the island (the cars have to stop) and bump down the hill to the beach.
-When they take off they zip straight over our heads, accelerating madly in a bid to gain height before they hit the sea.
+Alongside the beach, is possibly the world's smallest and scariest airport.
+The air taxis come in over the road which runs across the top of the island (the cars have to stop) and bump down the hill to the beach.
+When they take off, they zip straight over our heads, accelerating madly in a bid to gain height, before they hit the sea.
 It's a local pastime to sit in the water and watch them; it's a bit like playing Russian roulette.